Ahmed-Ayman/ahmed-ayman.github.io/_drafts/2020-02-09-precalculus.md

 functions are like machines that takes input and produces an output. it associates one element from the `domain` set to the co-domain set.the element from the domain set cannot be associated twice to the co-domain set.

-**Mathematical models**, is a relation between different parameters.for example, the relation  are described by mathematical functions.
+**Mathematical models**, is a relation between different parameters. for example, the relation between the power loss and the fraction. the relation are described by mathematical functions.

 **Fromula** : used to describe the function, for example $$x^2$$ is the formula of the function that associates numbers to their squares.